smartdevicelink/sdl_evolution/proposals/0238-Keyboard-Enhancements.md

 ## Proposed solution

 1. SDL needs to define new struct _"KeyboardCapabilities"_ to inform apps about keyboard capabilities of HMI.
-2. _"KeyboardCapabilities"_ struct should be returned with _"ScreenCapability"_ struct.
+2. _"KeyboardCapabilities"_ struct should be returned with _"WindowCapability"_ struct.
 3. This struct should inform the apps about all the supported keyboard layouts, the capability to mask input characters and to configure special character keys in a keyboard layout.

 **_Addition for Enhancement #1: Adding support for numeric keyboard._**